 At the conclusion of that inaugural ‘Rains Retreat’, the Buddha instructed the Arahant elders to “Go forth O bhikkhus, for the welfare and happiness of the many, out of compassion for the world; propagate the Dhamma…. excellent in the beginning, middle and end….in letter as well as in spirit… There are beings with little dust in their eyes, who without hearing the Dhamma will falter and fall away… There will be those who understand Dhamma.”

 Monks and nuns would ideally spend their vassāna period engaging in intensive meditation and other spiritual pursuits.
-The Buddha, seeing that the period of intense spiritual practice and communal discipline had greatly benefitted the monks, formally instituted the ‘Rains Retreat’ whereby monks and nuns were to refrain from traveling and engaging in much activity to focus their attention inwardly towards spiritual development and purification.
+The Buddha, seeing that the period of intense spiritual practice and communal discipline had greatly benefitted the monks, formally instituted the ‘Rains Retreat’ whereby monks and nuns were to refrain from traveling and engage in any tiring activity, in order to focus their attention inwardly towards spiritual development and purification.

-The Buddha also encouraged lay devotees to support the material needs of the monks/nuns during this 3-month period so as to free the practitioners to concentrate on spiritual work.
-At the end of the rough-weathered and monsoonal ‘Rains Retreat’, many of the monks’ robes were often close to tatters; hence the Buddha also allowed monks/nuns to receive offerings of new cloth from lay devotees to be cut, sewn and dyed into new robes.
+At the end of the rough-weathered ‘Rains Retreat’, many of the monks’ robes were often close to tatters; hence the Buddha also allowed monks and nuns to receive offerings of new pieces of clothes from lay devotees to be cut, sewn and dyed into new robes.
 This allowance has today evolved into the much-celebrated ‘Kaṭhina’ Ceremony marking the end of vassāna.

 The contact to support projects and activities of the Association Karuṇā Sevena: 6855804001/5500, IBAN: CZ6755000000006855804001, SWIFT: RZBCCZPP - The funds are used to cover the basic monastic needs of the Venerable bhikkhunī Visuddhi, such as - robe, food, medicine and abode (this also covers transportation, accommodation, air tickets, etc.).
 Distribution of books, construction of the meditation room, the furnishing of the monastery KS, insurance, utility bills, etc. Tax deductible in the Czech Republic.
 Please state the reason for the donation with the following note" For the Association KS."